Pfern/OSODOS/docs/SEMANTICS/README.md

 Using the tidy format makes this distinction clearer._ (reproduced from [Hart et al., 2016](https://doi.org/10.1371/journal.pcbi.1005097))

-Assuming you follow this advice faithfully, your next decision will be what file format to store your data in.
+Assuming you follow the advice from Hart et al. faithfully, your next decision will be what file format to store your data in.
 Although you might be very productive in a spreadsheet editor such as Microsoft Excel, resist the temptation to store your data in Excel's proprietary file format (`.xls` or `.xlsx`).
 Not only is Excel format readable by fewer programs than a plain text format such as [tab-separated values](https://en.wikipedia.org/wiki/Tab-separated_values), which reduces the ways in which